bluefeet/Config-Locale/README.md

 ## identity

 The identity that configuration files will be loaded for.
-In a typical hostname-basedc configuration setup this will be the be the parts of the hostname that declare the class, number, and cluster that the current host identifies itself as.
+In a typical hostname-based configuration setup this will be the be the parts of the hostname that declare the class, number, and cluster that the current host identifies itself as.
 But, this could be any list of values.